OpenEvalProject/evals/manuscripts/elife-80942/v2/manuscript.md

 ## Results

-## A neural network for protein function prediction
+### A neural network for protein function prediction

 In a ProteInfer neural network (Figures 1 and 2), a raw amino acid sequence is first represented numerically as a one-hot matrix and then passed through a series of convolutional layers.
 Each layer takes the representation of the sequence in the previous layer and applies a number of filters, which detect patterns of features.
 We use residual layers, in which the output of each layer is added to its input to ease the training of deeper networks (He et al., 2015), and dilated convolutions (Yu and Koltun, 2015), meaning that successive layers examine larger sub-sequences of the input sequence.
-After building up an embedding of each position in the sequence, the model collapses these down to a single n-dimensional embedding of the sequence using average pooling.
+After building up an embedding of each position in the sequence, the model collapses these down to a single $n$-dimensional embedding of the sequence using average pooling.
 Since natural protein sequences can vary in length by at least three orders of magnitude, this pooling is advantageous because it allows our model to accommodate sequences of arbitrary length without imposing restrictive modelling assumptions or computational burdens that scale with sequence length.
 In contrast, many previous approaches operate on fixed sequence lengths: these techniques are unable to make predictions for proteins larger than this sequence length, and use unnecessary resources when employed on smaller proteins.
 Finally, a fully connected layer maps these embeddings to logits for each potential label, which are the input to an element-wise sigmoid layer that outputs per-label probabilities.
 We select all labels with predicted probability above a given confidence threshold, and varying this threshold yields a tradeoff between precision and recall.
-To summarise model performance as a single scalar, we compute the Fmax score, the maximum F1 score (the geometric mean of precision and recall) across all thresholds (Radivojac et al., 2013).
+To summarise model performance as a single scalar, we compute the $F_{max}$ score, the maximum $F_{1}$ score (the geometric mean of precision and recall) across all thresholds (Radivojac et al., 2013).

 ![Figure 1.](https://cdn.elifesciences.org/articles/80942/elife-80942-fig1-v2.jpg)